pnesfield/WipingAndImagingComputers/README.md

 17. Check if a disk has been wiped or encrypted by reading track 0 (Part 42, 43 and 44))
 18. Send wiped / imaged data to a inventory management system (Part 48, 49, 50 and 51)

-Files that are used and described in:
+All the files that are used and described in the videos are available in github: [(https://github.com/pnesfield/WipingAndImagingComputers)]

 YouTube [Channel]( https://www.youtube.com/playlist?list=PLva258t-0AhzxRBGW-IaGmlmDIgnmjdft)

 [Subscribe](http://youtube.com/@pnesfield?sub_confirmation=1) to the YouTube Channel